Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 will be much more available to focus their attention.

-Conversely, excessive stress significantly impairs the attention span of children aged 2 to 6.
+Conversely, excessive stress significantly hinders the attention of children aged 2 to 6.

 How to choose a school that respects children's attention?

-Before enrolling your child in kindergarten, it is useful to ask yourself:
+Before enrolling your child in preschool, it's helpful to ask yourself:

-• Does the school respect children's attention spans and rhythms?
+• Does the school respect children's attention spans and individual rhythms?

-• Are learning times appropriate for young children?
+• Are the learning periods adapted to young children?

-A school that understands the challenges of keeping children aged 2 to 6 focused allows for a much smoother transition into kindergarten.
+A school that understands the importance of attention for children aged 2 to 6 allows for a much smoother transition into preschool.

-AtÉcole M, everything is designed to support children's attention spans, starting in kindergarten: the daily routine, small class sizes, adult supervision, and a safe environment.
+At École M, everything is designed to support children's attention from preschool onwards: the daily rhythm, small class sizes, adult support, and a secure environment.

-These elements are central to discussions with families during the admissions process, in order to ensure that the educational program is suited to each child's needs.
+These elements are central to discussions with families during the admission process, ensuring alignment between the educational project and each child's needs.